Aliases for MMP11 Gene

 GeneCards Summary for MMP11 Gene

 MMP11 (Matrix Metallopeptidase 11) is a Protein Coding gene.
-Diseases associated with MMP11 include Dermatofibrosarcoma Protuberans and Basal Cell Carcinoma.
-Among its related pathways are GPCR Pathway and Matrix Metalloproteinases.
-GO annotations related to this gene include calcium ion binding and metallopeptidase activity.
-An important paralog of this gene is MMP13.
+Diseases associated with MMP11 include Angiomatous Meningioma and Dermatofibrosarcoma Protuberans.
+Among its related pathways are Matrix Metalloproteinases and Colorectal Cancer Metastasis.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and metallopeptidase activity.
+An important paralog of this gene is MMP25.

 UniProtKB/Swiss-Prot for MMP11 Gene